haberdashPI/german_track/_research/plans.md

 ### priorities

-+ add decoding to fig. 2
+- work on issues mentioned in `notes.md`

-+ add decoding to fig. 3
+- cleanup: use dvc to manage resampled eeg with freqbins
-- add decoding to fig. 4
+- cleanup: do we really need the L1 regularization???
+(I *think* so, but verify)

-- todo: re-run cross-validated λ selection once we check on the new cross-condition generalization results
+- todo: re-run cross-validated λ selection with a better range

 + can we see decoding when we test on different condition than training: yes
 - do we see accurate decoding outside of the target window?